CloudM-Migrate/documentation/Engineering-Reference/GoogleSourceAO.md

 Enable request per second/minute limits for Gmail Discovery Service.

-Change Conditions: When enabled, the below per second and per 100 second max request limits will be used.
+Change Conditions: When enabled the below per second and per 100 second max request limits will be used.
 Can be used to lessen throttling.

 ### Gmail Discovery request per 100 seconds limit <a name="gmaildiscoveryper100"></a>
 {: .no_toc }